evanb10/ShellYeah_Flask/README.md

 (Suggestion: Record a quick GIF of the app in action—from entering a username to revealing the final pick—and embed it here!)

 [Insert your GIF or screenshot here]

+*** DETERMINING THE LOTTERY DRAFT ORDER ***
+1. All teams missing the playoffs are in the Lottery
+2. Teams with worse records get more chances at winning a top four pick (more ping pong ball combos)
+3. The 1st overall pick is awarded by a drawing of ping pong balls
+4. The 2nd overall pick is awarded by a drawing of ping pong balls
+5. The 3rd overall pick is awarded by a drawing of ping pong balls
+6. The 4th overall pick is awarded by a drawing of ping pong balls
+7. Remaining lottery teams, sorted by record, fill out picks 5-14
+8. Playoff teams, sorted by record, are assigned picks 15-30 - playoff seeds and outcomes have no impact
+9. Random drawing decides who picks first between teams with same record
+10. Tied lottery teams split their ping pong balls evenly, and any odd remainder and the better draft order position are given to the random drawing winner
+11. Second round is ordered by record without playoff consideration
+12. Second round ties are in reverse order of the teams' first round picks